HappySeaFox/sail/FAQ.md

 Yes.
 SAIL provides four levels of APIs, depending on your needs: `junior`, `advanced`, `deep diver`, and `technical diver`.
 `junior` is your choice.

-## What pixel formats SAIL is able to read?

-SAIL codecs always try to support as many input pixel formats as possible.
-The list of pixel formats that can be loaded by SAIL is codec-specific and is not publicly available.

-For example, some codecs may be able to load just 3 input pixel formats.
-Other may be able to load 10.

 ## In what pixel format SAIL loading functions output images?